Dyson V11 Outsize Review

 Dyson V11 Outsize nozzle underneath

-Currently, the Outsize doesn’t have a soft roller option, but the Fluffy tool of the V10 is forward compatible with it.
+Currently, the Outsize doesn’t have a soft roller option, but the Fluffy tool on the V10 is forward-compatible with it.

 Ergonomics

-One downside with Outsize’s massive frame is the extra weight incurred, especially on the handle.
+One downside of Outsize’s massive frame is the extra weight it adds, especially to the handle.
 The handle weight is around 4.85 pounds.
 So using this vacuum is like carrying around a 5-pound dumbbell while cleaning – it’s a workout!

 In handheld mode, it’s more challenging.
 Not much for cleaning surfaces, but the challenge is cleaning areas above your shoulder or vertical cushions of the couch.